Newcastle Jets patient in their win over Gold Coast United

-The Jets extended their unbeaten run to seven games with a patient performance which saw two late goals from Ali Abbas and Sasho Petrovski either side of Ljubo Milicevic’s sending off.
+Newcastle Jets have scored twice in the final 13 minutes to record a 2-0 win over Gold Coast United tonight.
+The Jets extended their unbeaten run to seven games with a patient performance which saw two late goals from Ali Abbas and Sasho Petrovski either side of Ljubo Milicevic's sending off.

 The home side had the better of the chances as Gold Coast, without marquee man Jason Culina, generally sat back and waited and in the end it was their undoing.